Richmonds Air Houston

 As the air begins to cool, we’ll be turning up the temperature on our thermostats and pulling the space heaters out of storage to stay warm.
 While Texas doesn’t usually see the same falling temperatures as more northern areas of the country, you’ll still need to be prepared for wintertime.

-Space heaters are a popular, affordable option for heating small spaces.
-They are also sometimes used to supplement existing heating systems or as a temporary fix for a heater not working, but they can also be extremely dangerous if they aren’t used properly.
+Space heaters are a popular, affordable option for heating small spaces, especially when trying to achieve the best temperature for sleep.
+They are also sometimes used to heat a cold garage, supplement existing heating systems, or as a temporary fix when a heater’s not working, but they can also be extremely dangerous if they aren’t used properly.

 According to data from the National Fire Protection Association, between 2016 and 2020, approximately 88% of heating fire deaths in homes involved space heaters.
 Additionally, the U.S. Consumer Product Safety Commission reports that from 2017 to 2019, approximately 1,700 house fires, 70 deaths, and 160 burn injuries were caused by portable heaters annually.